Surviving Winter Appeal – people in Cornwall need your help

 Some donors to this Fund donate the Winter Fuel Payments they do not need themselves.
 Others, who do not qualify for the Winter Fuel Payment, choose to donate nonetheless because they recognise there is an urgent need to help people who struggle in winter.

-CCF Development Director, Jeremy Ward, says, “Last winter generous donations from our Friends and supporters, enabled us to award essential small grants amounting to £17,500 to people suffering fuel poverty or severe hardship associated with their living conditions.”
+CCF Development Director, Jeremy Ward, says, “Last winter generous donations from our Friends and supporters enabled us to award essential small grants amounting to £17,500 to people suffering fuel poverty or severe hardship associated with their living conditions.
+We are so grateful for the donations already received that amount to more than £14,000.
+Quite simply the more money we raise, the more people we can help.”

 Winter is a very challenging time for many people.
 More than 1 in 7 households (33,000 homes) in Cornwall live in fuel poverty.
 Public Health England have highlighted how cold weather exacerbates health problems and 2019 figures estimated there were 720 excess winter deaths in Cornwall alone due to cold weather.